 Larry drafts public sector procurement policies which address social and economic development opportunities, as well as works with social enterprises.
 He facilitates social procurement strategies within government entities, increasing the understanding by elected officials and suppliers, and develops social procurement skills with procurement professionals.
 Larry has been a lecturer for United Nations staff and advocates on the role of social enterprises as being an integral part of the supplier community.
 He presented to the World Bank on social procurement strategies.
 Larry’s recent book is Plan It for Our Planet.

-Larry, who played guitar in a rock band in his early days, is author of Good Planets are Hard to Buy and Plan It for Our Planet.
+Larry, who played guitar in a rock band in his early days, is author of (a) It’s the People, Not the Paper: Managing Contracts and Measuring Performance for Professionals, (b) Good Planets are Hard to Buy and (c) Plan It for Our Planet.